coffeesam/hummingbird/Tuning.md

 NodeJs
 ------
 1. Start node in nodejs user with valid permissions (listen at port 80 and 8080)
-2. server.js : server.maxconnections = 60000
+2. server.js : server.maxConnections = 60000;

 MongoDB
 -------